Walid-Ahmed/imageclassifierSuite/README.md

 This Repo can be used to train standard keras dataset  or used defined dataser with different network structures.
 I tried  to include most of the nice features I learned in my deep journey for image classification.

-The repo comes loaded with following datasets (all in folder datasets):
+The repo comes loaded with following datasets (all in folder "datasets"):
 1-Santa/NoSanta     (initially collected  by  Adrian Rosebrock) 2-Dogs/Cats
 3-Human/Horses